 Grey water released carefully onto the ground (where allowed) is perfectly fine.
 The real issue though is that grey water turns into black water after storing it for a long time.

-Grey water tanks can stink after a while, and the fluid inside can be quite dodgy after 48 hours of storage.
+Caravan grey water tanks can stink after a while, and the fluid inside can be quite dodgy after 48 hours of storage.
 If you store grey water, you need to dispose of it carefully.

 A legal place to stay